How to Make DIY Nail Wraps for the Easiest Mani Ever

 We all love geometric manis — really, we do.
-But let’s be honest, getting the perfect Oscar-worthy gold manicure on the first shot is NOT easy.
-That’s why we’re totally into nail wraps.
-They’re super easy to use and replace; plus, you can change up your look anytime you want with different colors or patterns.
+But let's be honest, getting the perfect Oscar-worthy gold manicure on the first shot is NOT easy.
+That's why we're totally into nail wraps.
+They're super easy to use and replace; plus, you can change up your look anytime you want with different colors or patterns.
 They also last much longer than nail polish, which is a huge pro.
 The only downfall is that they *can* be pricey.
 But fear not!
-Today we’re here to show you how to DIY cute and trendy nail wraps.
-Be sure to make a lot, and use them when you’re in a rush or can't get into a salon these days. ;)
+Today we're here to show you how to DIY cute and trendy nail wraps.
+Be sure to make a lot, and use them when you're in a rush or can't get into a salon these days. ;)

 Materials and Tools: